jjones4/c_budget/README.md

 # c_budget
 c_budget is a command line app built to be compiled and run on a Windows machine.

-In summary, c_budget is designed to take data from a text file as input.
-The output of c_budget is simply a few sets of tables displaying some useful budget figures.
+c_budget is designed to take data from a text file as input.
+The output of c_budget is simply a few tables displaying some useful budget figures.

 Importantly, the data file must contain data formatted precisely like the data is formatted in the budget_data_sample.txt file, included in this repository.
 Also included in this repository is a picture of the output of a successful session with the c_budget program.